Unsure where you owe sales or use tax

 What your answers mean

 If you answered yes to several of these questions, sales tax or use tax exposure may exist, especially for businesses operating across multiple states.
+Exposure is usually manageable when identified early and prioritized correctly.
 This does not mean penalties are owed immediately, but it does mean the situation deserves structured review before taking action.
 Many businesses discover exposure gradually and address it successfully once they understand scope and options.

 What to do next